 By comparison, foxes were always meant to look after themselves when they were released into the Aussie landscape.
 They were put there deliberately.
 So they don’t fit the true definition.
 Instead, they are defined as introduced animals.

 Now I’ve said that, I don’t think anyone’s going to get upset if you call foxes feral animals, because introduced animals and feral animals have a lot in common, and sometimes the line which separates them is difficult to find.
-For example, some feral species can mix and breed with escaped domestic animals.
+For example, introduced and feral animals can interbreed.

 A lot of Australians are surprised when they see a wild deer.
 I sure know I was when I saw this one.
 This was in the Southern Highlands region of NSW.
 Australian wild deer are an introduced species